abilandz/PH8124/Lecture_3/Lecture_3.md

 /home/abilandz/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 ```

 This output looks messy, but in fact it has a well-defined structure which is easy to decipher.
 In the above output, we can recognize absolute paths to a few directories, which are separated in this context with the field separator `:` (colon).
 The directories specified in the environment variable **PATH** are extremely important, because only inside them **Bash** will be searching for a corresponding executable, after you have typed the short command name in the terminal.
 Literally, the command **date** works because the directory **/bin**, where its corresponding executable `/bin/date` sits, was added to the content of **PATH** variable.
-The order of directories in **PATH** variable matters — when **Bash** finds your executable in some directory specified in **PATH**, it will stop searching in the other directories specified in **PATH**.
+The order of directories in **PATH** variable matters &mdash; when **Bash** finds your executable in some directory specified in **PATH**, it will stop searching in the other directories specified in **PATH**.
 The priority of the search is from left to right.
 Therefore, if you have two executables in the file system for the same command name, e.g. `/bin/date` and `/usr/bin/date`, and if the content of **PATH** is as in the example above, after you have typed in the terminal **date**, **Bash** would try first to execute `/usr/bin/date` and not `/bin/date`, because `/usr/bin` is specified before `/bin` in the **PATH** variable.
 However, since there is no **date** executable in `/usr/bin`, **Bash** continues the search for it in `/bin`, finally finds it there, and then executes `/bin/date` .

-By manipulating the ordering of directories in **PATH** variable, you can also have your own version of any **Linux** command — just place the directory with your own executables at the beginning of **PATH** variable, and then those directories will be searched first by **Bash**.
+By manipulating the ordering of directories in **PATH** variable, you can also have your own version of any **Linux** command &mdash; just place the directory with your own executables at the beginning of **PATH** variable, and then those directories will be searched first by **Bash**.
 For instance, you can have your own executable for **date** in your local directory for binaries (e.g. in `/home/abilandz/bin`).
 Then, you need to redefine **PATH** in such a way that it has your personal directory with higher priority, when compared to standard system-wide directories for command executables (like `/bin`, `/usr/bin`, etc.).
 This is achieved with the following standard code snippet:

 ```bash
 PATH="/home/abilandz/bin:${PATH}"